 Stay: Hotel Montevideo

 Montevideo, Uruguay’s capital, balances cosmopolitan edge with a laid-back coastal atmosphere.
-Your base here is Hotel Montevideo, a boutique retreat offering understated style and an ideal location for exploring the city.
+Your base here is Hotel Montevideo, a boutique retreat offering understated style in the heart of the city.
 Head out on a walking tour of the Old City to unveil its varied architecture, from grand neoclassical facades to weathered colonial houses.
-The streets pulse with activity; at the lively markets and the iconic Mercado del Puerto, where the smoky aroma of grilled meats fills the air, drawing diners in to jam-packed parrillas.
+The streets pulse with activity; at the lively markets and the iconic Mercado del Puerto, the smoky aroma of grilled meats fills the air and draws diners into jam-packed parrillas.

 Days 9–10: El Edén

-Head east to El Edén, where the landscape shifts to gentle hills and a patchwork of vineyards which reflect the region’s agricultural roots.
-For your stay, choose between the contemporary elegance of Sacromonte Landscape Hotel, seamlessly integrated into its surroundings, or the artistic allure of Pueblo Garzón, a small town gaining recognition as a destination for food and wine connoisseurs.
+Head east to El Edén, where the landscape shifts to gentle hills and a patchwork of vineyards, reflecting the region’s agricultural roots.
+Here, you’ll be staying at the elegant Sacromonte Landscape Hotel.

-Start your exploration at Olivos de las Animas, where olive oils are crafted with the same care and precision as fine wines.
-Follow this with a tasting at Alto de la Ballena, a boutique winery producing expressive varietals that capture the essence of the region.
-For those inclined toward adventure, a hike from Pueblo Edén to Viña Edén offers more than just exercise.
-The trail rewards you with sweeping views, and culminates in a tasting that combines delicious wine with a well-earned sense of accomplishment.
+Start your exploration at Olivos de las Animas; here, olive oils are crafted with the same care and precision as fine wines.
+Follow this with a tasting at Alto de la Ballena, a tiny winery in the Sierra de la Ballena where the signature blend is the unusual Tannat-Viognier, created by owners Alvaro and Paula Pivel.
+For those keen to explore on foot, the eight-kilometre trail from Pueblo Edén to Viña Edén winds gently through rolling hills and prairies, ending with a winery lunch and tasting.

 Days 11–13: La Pedrera